abo7mied/piecewise-time-invariant-neural-granger-causality/README.md

 Find the code in piecewise-granger-project.

-Find the paper at final-report.
+Find the paper in final-report.